lusingander/stu/README.md

 ## About

-STU is the TUI application for AWS S3 written in Rust using [ratatui](https://github.com/ratatui-org/ratatui).
+STU is the TUI explorer application for Amazon S3 (AWS S3) written in Rust using [ratatui](https://github.com/ratatui-org/ratatui).

 <img src="./img/demo.gif">